 The long journey towards voting equality began in 1893 in New Zealand, which became the first country in the world to give women the vote on an equal footing.
-Though this distant colony still answered to Queen Victoria in Britain, it had enjoyed de facto independence since the 1860s, and on the 19th September 1893 the bill to enfranchise women met with royal approval.
+Though this distant colony still answered to Queen Victoria in Britain, it had enjoyed de facto independence since the 1860s, and on 19 September 1893 the bill to enfranchise women met with royal approval.

 Today this moment is seen as a watershed for the history of women’s rights, as it set a working precedent to be emulated around the world over the next century.